Home » Where Do Rats Go To Die After Eating Poison?

 A median lethal dose for brodifacoum is 0.12 -0.172 milligrams per kilogram of body weight.
 The Indian Journal Of Critical Care Medicine notes that brodifacoum is 100% more potent than warfarin.
 Specifically, this is regarding its anticoagulant effects.

-Some first-generation rat poisons have been used for decades, such as warfarin.
-Over time, some rats have become resistant, rendering them less effective than new generation poisons.
+Some first-generation rat poisons, such as warfarin, have been used for decades.
+Over time, some rats have become resistant, rendering them less effective than new-generation poisons.

 It’s impossible to precisely determine where rats will hunker down after ingesting rat poison.
-Look for quiet and secluded places where rats may rest or hide when feeling unwell, including their nests.
+Look for quiet and secluded places where rats may rest or hide when feeling unwell.

 If you have more than one rat, you’ll be able to take action to locate the others.